davisbrandon02/Grid-based-Tactics-Template/README.md

 - Turn queue system that can support any number of sides.
 Example: XCOM turn, Alien turn, civilian turn, Lost turn
 - Customizable units.
 Example: default unit  can be made into rifleman units, or units with their own levels and XP like in Fire Emblem.
 - Line of sight calculation
+- Easy integration within games.
+To create an instance of this tactical combat, the developer should only need to give the units involved and a map type with spawn locations.
+Any other data is optional
 - Simple example game with YouTube series tutorial on how to use the template